codenet/col733-cloud/storage-zookeeper.md

 Configuration management: An administrator can write a new configuration (such as who is GFS master, what is the chain layout in chain replication) to a znode like `/gfs/config`.
-Other servers can get notified whenever this configuration changes.
+Other servers can watch this znode and get notified whenever configuration changes.
 The admin need not tell each server *individually* about this change.

 Rendezvous: When data center reboots, workers like GFS chunkservers may boot up *before* the master.
 Master can create an ephemeral `/gfs/config` znode that